Hackerjedi666/CybersecNotes/cloudNotes/Cloudpractionar.md

 **S3 standard infrequent access(s3 standard IA)**: Data is access less frequently but requires rapid access when needed.
 **S3 glacier instant retrieval**: works well with data that requires immidiate access.
 **S3 glacier flexible retrieval**: Able to retrieve objects within a few minutes to hours and has lower cost.
+**S3 glacier deep archive**: Able to retrieve objects within 12 hours

+## Elastic file system (EFS)
+Shared file system for enterprise like networks.
+Multiple instances will be able to access this file system at the same time.

+In amazon EBS you need to be in same Availiblity zones for accesing the storage and it does not automatically scale to give you more storage.
+But in EFS its a regional resource (Stores the data in multiple regions at the same time) and automatically scales the storage as needed.

+## Amazon relational database
+AWS supports multiple database supports.
+If you on premise datacenter and you need to move to cloud you can do something called LIFT and SHIFT.You can migrate your database to ec2 instances.

+**Amazon RDS**: This service supports all the major database engienes with added benifits like automated patching, backups, redundancy management etc.

+**Amazon aurora**: this is the amazong offical database which works on posgres and mysql.
+Its the most cost effective databse and replicates your data upto 15 times so you can scale performance with continous backups to s3.